Sheaf Of Wheat Chandelier

 Manufacturer: To be determined.

-Other versions: Made in several variations.
-3, 5, 7 and more bulbs.
+Other versions: This sheaf of wheat chandelier exists in several variations.
+3, 5, 7, 8 and more bulbs.
 Also produced as wall lamps, floor lamps and table lamps.
 They are all gold painted or gilded.

 Often said that the origin is French and the name Coco Chanel is mentioned often, but it is most likely Italian.
-Coco Chanel had a table in this style in her apartment in Paris, France.
+Coco Chanel had a small table in this style in her apartment in the Rue Cambon in Paris, France in the early 1960s.

 Often named “ear of corn chandeliers”, but corn is maize.